l3af-project/l3af-arch/discussions/prog_repo.md

 eBPF Package repositories.

-We recognize that it may make sense to migrate the eBPF Package Repository (eBPF Programs within the repository) out of the L3AF Project and into its own Linux Foundation project in the future.
+We recognize that it may make sense to migrate the eBPF Package Repository out of the L3AF Project and into its own Linux Foundation project in the future.
 Doing this initially may not make sense (due to L3AF-specific eBPF program chaining implementation for networking programs), but as L3AF and other projects mature, a platform-agnostic repository could be useful for multiple projects.

 # What should an initial version look like